jbaumgit/Linear-Regression-and-Statistical-Analysis-on-Box-Office-Movie-Performance/README.md

-├── Data                    <- Data file used in this project ├── Images                  <- Images and Graphs used in this project obtained from external and internal source ├── .gitignore              <- Contains list of files to be ignored from GitHub ├── MoviePresentation.pdf   <- Slide Presentation of the project ├── README.md               <- Contains README file to be reviewed
+├── Data                    <- Data file used in this project ├── Images                  <- Images and Graphs used in this project obtained from external and internal source ├── .gitignore              <- Contains list of files to be ignored from GitHub ├── presentation.pdf        <- Slide Presentation of the project ├── README.md               <- Contains README file to be reviewed
 └── index.ipynb             <- Jupyter notebook of the project containing codes and analysis
 ```